seldomU/relationsinspector/Docs/wiki/OfflineDoc.md

 ## Using the RI

+To open the window, select *Window*, then *RelationsInspector*, from Unity's top toolbar menu.
 Typically, you drag and drop some assets (the target objects) into the RI window.
 The RI will pick a backend that fits their types and show a graph made by the backend from your target objects.
 If the auto-selected backend is not the one you want, you'll find a dropdown in the toolbar where you can choose between all backends that fit your target types.
 Alternatively, you can use the [API](#relationsinspectorapi-reference) to set target objects and pick the backend type from within your tool code.

 The toolbar also contains these controls: